owncloud/ocis/changelog/unreleased/fix-network-on-individual-services.md

-Bugfix: Network configuration in individiual_services example.
+Bugfix: Network configuration in individiual_services example

 Tidy up the deployments/examples/ocis_individual_services example so that the instructions work.